TomaszGajek/settlements/API_DOCUMENTATION.md

 **Features:**

 - Permanently deletes the category from the database
-- Cannot delete the "Other" category (system category with `isDeletable: false`)
+- Cannot delete the "Inne" category (system category with `isDeletable: false`)
-- Database trigger automatically reassigns all transactions from the deleted category to "Other"
+- Database trigger automatically reassigns all transactions from the deleted category to "Inne"
 - No transactions are orphaned or lost
 - Returns empty response body on success
 - Idempotent from user perspective